 Captain Jack Sails into the Ride

-Traveling on, guests see woman with rolling pins and brooms chasing pirates in an endless circle.
-Originally, the pirates chased the women, but in the politically correct 1990s, Disney altered the scene.
-I guess it's still OK to portray public drunkenness, looting, prostitution, and arson, however.
+But in 2018, apparently bowing to changing mores, Disney altered the auction scene and made it more politically correct.
+It was not the first time that Disney updated the classic ride.
+In the following scene, guests see woman with rolling pins and brooms chasing pirates in an endless circle.
+Originally, the pirates chased the women, but in the 1990s, Disney altered the scene.
+I guess it's still OK to portray public drunkenness, looting, and arson, however.

 The attraction ends just as the fire threatens to detonate a storehouse of powder kegs.
 Then it's on to the REAL booty: Disney's huge gift shop stuffed with Pirates doodads.

 While the Pirates rides remain beloved and on virtually every list of the best theme park attractions, they have been surpassed—by a next generation Pirates ride.
 Pirates of the Caribbean Battle for the Sunken Treasure at Shanghai Disneyland is the rare sequel that outshines the original.